ElementsProject/lightning/doc/lightningd-config.5.md

 ### Lightning node customization options

-* **recover**=*hsmsecret*
+* **recover**=*mnemonic*

-  Restore the node from a 32-byte secret encoded as either a codex32 secret string or a 64-character hex string: this will fail if the `hsm_secret` file exists.
+  Restore the node from a mnemonic.
+For pre-25.12 nodes (which didn't have a mnemonic), use a 32-byte secret encoded as either a codex32 secret string or a 64-character hex string.

+  This will fail if the `hsm_secret` file exists.
 Your node will start the node in offline mode, for manual recovery.
-The secret can be extracted from the `hsm_secret` using lightning-hsmtool(8).
+The secret can be extracted from the `hsm_secret` using lightning-hsmtool(8)'s `getsecret`.

 * **alias**=*NAME*